How to Test Water Hardness: 5 Tried-and-True Methods

 1. Collect a small sample of your water (usually around 10 ml).

-2. Add the reagent drops one by one to the water, waiting between each drop.
+4. Add the EDTA drops one by one to the water, waiting between each drop.

 If you have a bit more money to spend on a hard water test, consider paying for a lab test.